kaakaww/contributors_tool/README.md

 If you need help installing Python for your platform, a good place to start is the [Python Beginner's Guide Download](https://wiki.python.org/moin/BeginnersGuide/Download) page.

+These scripts require `git`.
+If you do not have `git` installed on your machine, you can find it at the [Git Downloads](https://git-scm.com/downloads) page.

 These scripts require [Pipenv](https://pipenv.pypa.io/en/latest/) to install their dependencies.
 For detailed Pipenv installation guidance, see [Installing Pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).
 On most platforms, you can install `pipenv` with `pip3` like so:
 ```shell
 pip3 install --user pipenv
 ```

+## Install

-Install the programs' dependencies into a virtual environment with:
+Install the scripts' dependencies into a virtual environment with:
 ```shell
 pipenv install
 ```